 MBaaS providers typically use cloud hosting for all backend files, databases, and APIs as the default, following the serverless model.
-Less common are MBaaS providers that offer local installations of the platform for on-premises or virtual machine hosting.
+Less common are MBaaS solutions that offer local installations of the platform for on-premises or virtual machine hosting.

 With Backendless Pro, Backendless also offers an MBaaS platform that can be housed on local servers.
 This gives developers greater control over server architecture as well as removing limitations on server usage.
 We discussed the advantages and disadvantages of serverless hosting versus cloud servers and in-house servers in a previous article.

-An important capability not offered by all MBaaS providers is the ability to morph data for cross-platform delivery.
+An important capability not offered by all MBaaS services is the ability to morph data for cross-platform delivery.
 An application that supports multiple client-side platforms (iOS, Android, web, etc.) will receive data in different formats from each platform.

 Traditionally, providers will deliver all data to the client applications in JSON, leaving it up to the developer to transform that data into the appropriate class in order to perform application-level processing.
 Backendless performs this transformation automatically out of the box, with no additional setup required.

 There are many benefits to using an MBaaS platform for your backend development.
 Virtually all of the benefits boil down to this: saving you money and time.
-With MBaaS, your development team spends less time developing APIs, managing databases, and (potentially) managing servers, and can therefore spend more time developing new functionality and focusing on the user experience.
+With MBaaS, your mobile development team spends less time developing APIs, managing databases, and (potentially) managing servers, and can therefore spend more time developing new functionality and focusing on the user experience.